Year of the Tiger

 Montgomery M. Folsom, from his 1889 book, Scraps of Song and Southern Scenes.

 Found this 1889 account of the history of Troupville, GA by erstwhile Wiregrass historian, poet, and humorous writer Montgomery M. Folsom.
 Folsom starts his tale at the headwaters of the Okolocoochee and Withlacoochee rivers.
 He traces them down to their connection with the Withlacoochee, at which point Troupville was founded.
-As the county seat, Troupville was an important center of commerce and social life for early settlers of Lowndes County, like Levi J. Knight, who established the first community near the site of present day Ray City, GA.
-The Knights settled on another branch of the Withlacoochee.
-Beaverdam creek, at Ray City, flows into Cat Creek on down to the Withlacoochee.
+As the government seat, Troupville was the center of legal and civic activity for Lowndes County (see An Antebellum Trial at Troupville).
+Troupville was also an important center of commerce and social life for the pioneer settlers of Lowndes County, like Levi J. Knight, who established the first community near the site of present day Ray City, GA.
+The Knights settled on another branch of the Withlacoochee; Beaverdam creek, at Ray City, flows into Cat Creek on down to the Withlacoochee.
+For a while the Troupville elders thought the Withlacoochee would provide a navigable waterway to the Gulf of Mexico.
+Even the Georgia Legislature in 1833 entertained “A bill to be entitled, an act to lay out, open, define and make navigable the Withlocoochey river, from Joyce’s ferry, on said river, to the Florida Line”, Joyce’s ferry being the Withlacoochee river crossing of the Coffee Road.
+But it was not to be.

 Atlanta Constitution, January 29, 1889, Pg 12.